 40 to 59 mmol/L means the person may have CF.

-60 mmol/L or higher means the person has CF.
+60 mmol/L or higher means the person will probably be diagnosed with CF.

 If your child has a sweat test done at a cystic fibrosis center, the caregivers at the center may discuss the results of the sweat test with you.
-The sweat test results may also be sent to your child's doctor, and you should discuss the results with him or her.
+The sweat test results may also be sent to your child's healthcare provider.
+You should discuss the results with him or her.

-A sweat test takes about one hour.
+A sweat test takes about 1 hour.
 It is usually done at a CF care center.
 No needles are used for this test.
 Here is how it is done:

 A clear liquid that causes sweating is rubbed over a small area of skin on the arm or leg.

-An electrode is placed on the wet spot, and a small current of electricity is passed to the skin to stimulate sweat glands for about five minutes.
+An electrode is placed on the wet spot.
+A small current of electricity is passed to the skin to stimulate sweat glands for about 5 minutes.

 The small electric current may cause a mild tingling or warmth.